NateEag/next-vcs/readme.md

 ## VCSes I Am Vaguely Aware Of

-monotone, darcs, bazaar, BitKeeper, Perforce, Fossil, bitkeeper (someone on HN said it is OSS now and has solved a lot of pain points for orgs that wind up with a centralized repo in practice: https://news.ycombinator.com/item?id=23582580)
+monotone, darcs, bazaar, BitKeeper, Perforce, Fossil, gitless, bitkeeper (someone on HN said it is OSS now and has solved a lot of pain points for orgs that wind up with a centralized repo in practice: https://news.ycombinator.com/item?id=23582580)